jefflaughlin/TicketTheWorld/README.md

 ## Who maintains and contributes to the project

-This project is built and maintained by [Jeff Laughlin](https://github.com/jefflaughlin)
+This project is built and maintained by [Jeff Laughlin](https://github.com/jefflaughlin).
+If you would like to get involved please reach out and let me know.